S.W.O.R.D.

 S.W.O.R.D.
 (Sentient World Observation and Response Department) is a fictional counterterrorism and intelligence agency appearing in American comic books published by Marvel Comics.
 Its purpose is to deal with extraterrestrial threats to world security and is the space-based counterpart of S.H.I.E.L.D.

-The organization appears in several forms of media, such as The Avengers: Earth's Mightiest Heroes and the Marvel Cinematic Universe (MCU) / Disney+ miniseries WandaVision.
+The organization appears in several forms of media, such as The Avengers: Earth's Mightiest Heroes and the Marvel Cinematic Universe miniseries WandaVision.

 Publication history

-S.W.O.R.D. was first introduced in Astonishing X-Men vol. 3 #6 (December 2004), and was created by Joss Whedon and John Cassaday.
+S.W.O.R.D. first appeared in Astonishing X-Men vol. 3 #6 (December 2004), and was created by Joss Whedon and John Cassaday.

 Fictional organization biography

-S.W.O.R.D. was originally an offshoot of S.H.I.E.L.D., but relations between the two organizations have been strained since Nick Fury's departure as director of S.H.I.E.L.D.
-The head of S.W.O.R.D. is Special Agent Abigail Brand, and its primary command-and-control headquarters are aboard the orbital space station known as the Peak.
+S.W.O.R.D. was originally an offshoot of S.H.I.E.L.D.
+However, relations between the two organizations were strained since Nick Fury's departure as director of S.H.I.E.L.D.
+The head of S.W.O.R.D. is Special Agent Abigail Brand, and its primary command-and-control headquarters are aboard an orbital space station known as the Peak.

-S.W.O.R.D. had an undercover operative in the X-Mansion.
-In Astonishing X-Men vol. 3 #17, this undercover operative's identity was revealed to be Lockheed.

-In "Unstoppable"
+"Unstoppable"

-The Astonishing X-Men, as well as Hisako Ichiki, Ord of the Breakworld and Danger, are taken to deep space by S.W.O.R.D. and Agent Brand.
+The Astonishing X-Men, as well as Hisako Ichiki (Armor), Ord, and Danger, are taken to deep space by S.W.O.R.D. and Brand.
 S.W.O.R.D. psychics fail to detect Cassandra Nova in Emma Frost's shattered psyche.
-Though emotionally wounded, Emma recovered fast enough to be present for the team's departure to the Breakworld, where they planned to disable a missile aimed at Earth.
-Before they reached Breakworld, they were attacked by enemy vessels.
-After creating a diversion, the X-Men and Brand landed on the planet, where Agent Deems was being tortured in prison.
+Though emotionally wounded, Frost recovers fast enough to be present for the team's departure to Breakworld, where they plan to disable a missile aimed at Earth.
+Before they reach Breakworld, the group is attacked by enemy vessels.

-Brand, Cyclops, Emma Frost, and Beast landed together, while Wolverine, Hisako, Colossus, and Kitty Pryde landed elsewhere.
-Wolverine's spacecraft disintegrated in mid-air and they were forced to abandon ship.
-Kitty and Colossus phased through the pod to the planet's surface, where they landed unharmed.
-Hisako and Wolverine landed with the impact burning Wolverine's skin.
+After creating a diversion, the X-Men and Brand land on Breakworld.
+Brand, Cyclops, Emma Frost, and Beast land together, while Wolverine, Armor, Colossus, and Kitty Pryde land elsewhere.
+Another team, consisting of Lockheed, Sydren, and S.W.O.R.D. troops, converge on the Palace of the Corpse.

-Another team composed of Lockheed, Sydren and S.W.O.R.D. troops converged upon a place called "the Palace of the Corpse".

-In "Secret Invasion"
+"Secret Invasion"

 During the 2008 "Secret Invasion" storyline, the Peak is destroyed by a Skrull infiltrator posing as Dum Dum Dugan.
 Many S.W.O.R.D. agents die in the initial explosion, though others survive due to hostile-environment suits.
 Brand is encased in one suit and manages to make her way into one of the Skrull ships.